Crowd preference

 Is Italy too crowded in summer?

-At the most iconic sites — the Colosseum, Uffizi, Cinque Terre, Amalfi Coast — July and August are genuinely very crowded and very hot (35°C+ in Rome and Florence).
+At the most iconic sites - the Colosseum, Uffizi, Cinque Terre, Amalfi Coast - July and August bring extreme heat (35°C+ in Rome and Florence) and maximum crowds.
 The Amalfi Coast road becomes gridlocked.
-Venice is particularly extreme.
-However, Italy's beach and island destinations (Sardinia, Sicily, Puglia coast) are excellent in summer and designed for peak season visits.
+Venice is particularly extreme, with cruise ship days adding thousands of day visitors.
+However, Italy's beach destinations (Sardinia, Sicily, Puglia) are designed for summer visits and handle high season well.

 What is Ferragosto and why does it matter?

-Ferragosto is Italy's national holiday on August 15, when most Italians take their annual vacation.
-Cities like Rome, Milan, and Florence become quieter as locals leave — making August surprisingly good for city sightseeing at lower local prices.
-But coastal destinations and island resorts are at absolute maximum density, as the entire country heads to the beach simultaneously.
+Ferragosto is Italy's national holiday on August 15, when many Italians take their annual vacation.
+Cities like Rome and Florence become quieter as locals leave for the coast - making August surprisingly good for city sightseeing at lower local prices.
+But coastal destinations are at absolute maximum density as the entire country heads to the beach simultaneously.

 When is the best time to visit the Amalfi Coast?

-May and September–early October are the best times for the Amalfi Coast.
-The famous SS163 coastal road is genuinely driveable (not gridlocked), accommodation is 30–40% cheaper than August, and the sea is warm (22–24°C in September).
-The Path of the Gods hiking trail above the coast is best in May and October when temperatures are manageable for the 8km walk.
+May and September–early October are the best times.
+The SS163 coastal road is driveable (not gridlocked), accommodation is 30–40% cheaper than August, and the sea is warm (22–24°C in September).
+The Path of the Gods hiking trail above the coast - one of Italy's finest hiking trails - is best in May and October when temperatures are cooler and the outdoor activities are more comfortable.

 When does the grape harvest happen in Tuscany?

-The Tuscan vendemmia (grape harvest) typically runs mid-September through October, varying by grape variety and altitude.
-Chianti Classico harvest: mid-September.
+The Tuscan vendemmia typically runs mid-September through October, varying by grape variety.
+Chianti Classico: mid-September.
 Brunello di Montalcino: late September–October.
 Many estates welcome visitors during harvest for tours and tastings.
-The combination of golden vineyards, harvest activity, and autumn light in Tuscany in September–October is one of Italy's great seasonal travel experiences.
+The combination of golden rolling hills, harvest festivals across Chianti and Montalcino, and autumn light in Tuscany in September–October is one of Italy's great seasonal experiences.

 Is Venice worth visiting in shoulder season?

-Venice is substantially better in shoulder season than in summer.
-The narrow calli (streets) and vaporetto stops are genuinely impassable at peak times in July–August.
-In May and October, the same city has space to be experienced properly.
-November–February offer the thinnest crowds (and the chance of acqua alta flooding — the winter high tides that flood St Mark's Square, which are actually beautiful but require wellies).
+Venice is substantially better in shoulder season.
+The narrow calli are genuinely impassable at peak times in July–August, with cruise ship days adding 30,000+ day visitors.
+In May and October, the same historical city has space to be experienced properly.
+November–February offer the thinnest crowds and the chance of acqua alta flooding - the high tides that flood St Mark's Square are actually beautiful but require wellies.
+Venice Carnival (February 2026) reverses the winter quiet - book 3–4 months ahead.

 Italy city guides